 Applications are assessed by external assessors.

-The external assessors panel, with advice from Creative New Zealand and capability specialists, will make recommendations to the Senior Manager, Arts Funding, Capability and International.
+A panel of external assessors, with advice from Creative New Zealand staff and external capability specialists, will make recommendations to the Senior Manager, Arts Development Services for decision.

 Applicants will be assessed on the potential for the organisation to leverage from the opportunity and grow their sustainability and the viability of the goals, budget and the expectations of delivery for this position.